-No changes have occurred in the accounting estimations affecting the year or that could significantly affect future years.
+No changes have occurred in the accounting estimates that affect the current year, or that could significantly affect future years.

-According to Corporate Law, ENE's Governing Body presents the figures of each item of the Consolidated Balance Sheet, the Profit and Loss Account, the Statement of Changes in Net Equity, and Cash Flows for 2023 and 2022 for comparison.
+According to Corporate Law, ENE's Governing Body presents the figures for each item of the Consolidated Balance Sheet, the Profit and Loss Account, the Statement of Changes in Net Equity, and Cash Flows for 2024 and 2023 for comparison.